Kalindi-/drawing_days/README.md

 Extension project of https://github.com/KalindiFonda/daydrawing, where a string, rappresents the light and darkness of a location on a certain date.

 In this project I want to reach the following:

-- get the page online
+- get the page "online"
 - allow the user to input
 	- date
 	- location
-	- (more dates, more locations?)
 - show it with colors on the page.

-###### Possible troubles
-If the sunrisesunset API complains, my name is to be used as username.
+Future maybe:
+	more dates, more locations
+	twiglight accurate
+	daylight savings fix
+	put it actually online

 ##### Running google app engine